fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 That is it!
 Let's replace the proxy_pass address in nginx.conf with that one.

 If you are still encountering 503, make sure that the create-react-app has been built first.
-You can read the logs output from the docker-compose up.
+You can read the logs output from the _docker-compose up_.

 </div>